 - Severe sleep apnea that is effectively treated can be considered in most cases.
 However, untreated severe sleep apnea cases could be declined in some cases.

-Life Insurance Companies (We Recommend)
+Sleep Apnea Life Insurance Companies (We Recommend)

 American General is one of the top-rated life insurance companies in the United States.
 The company was founded in 1919 and had an excellent rating.
 American General is very favorable to applicants with sleep apnea who comply with treatment recommendations.
-AG can consider preferred rates for those who are consistent with treatment, making it an excellent option for those with sleep apnea.
+AG can consider preferred rates for those consistent with treatment, making it an excellent option for those with sleep apnea.

 Disclaimer: We are licensed life insurance agents for AIG.
 If you need a quote or want to apply, contact us below.
 There is no charge for the service.
 However, we strongly discourage applying without the assistance of an agent because if you apply on your own and get declined coverage, for whatever reason, no other life insurance company will consider you for coverage for approximately two years.

-What If I’m Declined?
+What If I’m Declined Coverage?

 Even if an insurer declined your life insurance application, you could still purchase life insurance through a guaranteed policy.